Hi there! I'm Andrea Hayley-Sankaran.

 Here, you'll find satisfying vegetarian recipes that nourish both mind and body.

-With a perspective rooted in traditional culture, Buttered Veg publishes comprehensive recipes and feature stories on the following topics:
+With a perspective rooted in traditional culture, Buttered Veg publishes tasty recipes, as well as feature stories on the following topics:

-I am a vegetarian chef with over two decades of personal practice and experimentation with the ancient sciences of Ayurveda and Chinese Medicine.
+I am an Ayurvedic chef informed by over two decades of practice and experimentation with the ancient sciences of Ayurveda and Chinese Medicine.

-Along the way, I have discovered traditional wisdom about how to create incredibly flavorful vegetarian food that makes you feel good, inside and out.
+My study of traditional wisdom deepened my understanding of how to create incredibly flavorful vegetarian food that makes you feel good, inside and out.

 My goal is to make it easier for you to eat more vegetarian food; not because you think you should, but because you really love it!